pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

    to get started.
 For more information about this command, see the [Visual Studio Code documentation](https://code.visualstudio.com/remote/advancedcontainers/improve-performance#_use-clone-repository-in-container-volume).

+## <a id="only-store-in-dev-cntnr"></a> You can only store a project in a development container

 ### Symptom

-When using development containers and creating a new project using the Application Accelerator Visual Studio Code extension the only available location to store the project is inside the container
+When using a development container, and creating a new project using the Application Accelerator extension in VS Code, the only available location to store the project is inside the development container.

 ### Cause

-VScode is running inside a development container and this is the filesystem that is available when creating a new project.
+VS Code is running inside a development container and this is the file system that is available when creating a new project.

 ### Solution

-Use local file mounts to expose additional folders from the host filestystem to the development container.
-See [Use Mounts](dev-containers.hbs.md#use-mounts)
+Use local file mounts to expose additional folders in the host file system to the development container.
+For more information, see [Use Mounts](dev-containers.hbs.md#use-mounts).